-BETTING BIG: marking one year of online gambling in Michigan
+BETTING BIG: Marking one year of online gambling in Michigan

 Beneath the sheen, between the seams of its success, however, experts acknowledge a costly flip side.

-Nine out of ten psychologists name gambling as one of the most addiction-prone behaviors in which anyone can engage.
+Nine out of 10 psychologists name gambling as one of the most addiction-prone behaviors in which anyone can engage.

 It's why some stress the promise of expanded access could take a turn for the problematic.